beginning of content

 When do I see a neurosurgeon?

 Neurosurgeons are involved in preventing, diagnosing and treating disorders of the brain, spine and nerves.
 They also treat and manage conditions that affect the flow of blood to the brain.
-As well as performing operations, they may be involved in a person’s rehabilitation after treatment.

-Common reasons why people need neurosurgery include:
+Common reasons why you may need neurosurgery are:

 What should I expect during an appointment with a neurosurgeon?